 What is the prognosis for people with leukemia?

 The rate of leukemia has not changed much since the 1950s, but more people are surviving longer, thanks mainly to advances in chemotherapy.
 ALL (childhood leukemia), for example, represents one of the most dramatic success stories in cancer treatment.
 Almost 90 percent of children diagnosed with the disease attain remission, and more than half are cured completely.
-The 5-year survival rate for all patients with ALL has risen from 4 percent in the 1960s to more than 50 percent in the 1990s.
+The current 5-year survival rate for all patients with ALL has risen from 4 percent in the 1960s to a current estimate of more than 85 percent.

 Adult patients treated for ALL have an 80 percent to 90 percent chance of attaining remission; about 40 percent of those who do so survive at least another five years, with a chance of a full cure.
 Patients treated for AML have a 60 percent to 70 percent chance of remission; about 20 percent of those survive at least three years, with a possibility of a full cure.